ibm-cloud-docs/power-iaas/modifying-instance.md

 1. From the virtual server instance details page of the selected VSI, select **OS Shutdown** from the overflow menu (⋮).
 The OS shutdown confirmation dialog is displayed.

-2. Click **Shutdown** to procced.
+2. Click **Shutdown** to proceed.
 A notification is displayed to indicate that the shutdown process has started.

-To start the VSI, complete the following steps :
+To start the VSI, complete the following steps:

 1. From the virtual server instance details page of the selected VSI, select **Start** from the overflow menu (⋮).
-A notification is displayed to indicate that the VSI is started.
+A notification is displayed to indicate that the VSI has started.

 2. Click the **Refresh** icon to see the change.